A Little Bit of History About Kinbrae House

 The lightly nautically themed décor and lovely touches throughout Kinbrae House ensure that the luxury “close to the beach” self-catering apartments and studio are the best and only place for couples of any age to stay while visiting Falmouth and Cornwall beyond.

-Kinbrae House and grounds is a non smoking establishment.
+Kinbrae House and grounds is a non smoking, non vaping establishment.

 Oh we do like to be beside the seaside…

 Kinbrae House is located in the best area of Falmouth as it benefits from being close to the lovely blue flagged beaches of Gyllyngvase, Swanpool and Castle and is only a few minutes walk to Falmouth train station, Falmouth town centre, the harbour and Events Square.

-There are distant sea views from Cornish Chough, Oyster Catcher, Curlew and Puffin, so, with the blue flagged beach of Gyllyngvase literally a minutes walk from Kinbrae House, an early morning swim or a walk on the beach are both highly recommended.
+There are distant sea views from Cornish Chough and Puffin Studio whilst, Oyster Catcher and Curlew enjoy coastal and distant beach views, so, with the blue flagged beach of Gyllyngvase literally a minutes walk from Kinbrae House, an early morning swim, paddle board or a walk on the golden beach are highly recommended.
 There is always something going on at Gylly Beach, it’s a veritable hive of activity – all year round.
 Swimmers, surfers, stand-up paddle boarders and kayakers all frequent Gylly Beach.
 There are outdoor gym and aqua aerobics sessions held on the beach most days of the week.
 Gylly Beach has an RNLI life guard post manned throughout the summer and shoulder months.